JuliaImmRep/AUS/README.md

 In-house scripts above were written in Python (v3.7).
 Note that a series of modules are required, which include `pandas`, `numpy`, `csv`, `seaborn`, `matplotlib`, `warnings`, `multiprocessing`, `argparse`, `biopython`, `pyforest`, `subprocess`, `Levenshtein`, `scipy`, `sklearn`, `itertools`, and `mpl_toolkits`.

 ## Others
-For the scripts implementing other analyses in the MS, please contact the Lead Contact, Zhenhai Zhang (zhenhaismu@163.com).
+For scripts performing other analyses in this work, please contact the Lead Contact, Zhenhai Zhang (zhenhaismu@163.com).